unprobable-x/dbt-learning/models/saas_data/erd.md

 6. **customers_enriched**: Latest metrics for each customer
    - Primary key: `customer_id`
-   - Foreign key: `customer_id` references customers
+   - Foreign key: `customer_id` references customers.customer_id
    - Contains the most recent metrics from customer_daily_metrics plus:
      - Days since acquisition
      - Days since last activity

 ## Key Relationships:
-- One customer can have many subscriptions
+- One customer can have many subscriptions (joined on customer_id)
-- One customer can have many login events
+- One customer can have many login events (joined on customer_id)
-- One customer can have many support tickets
+- One customer can have many support tickets (joined on customer_id)
-- One customer can have many daily metrics
+- One customer can have many daily metrics (joined on customer_id)
-- One customer has one enriched record (latest metrics)
+- One customer has one enriched record (joined on customer_id)

+## Join Relationships:
+All tables join to the customers table using the customer_id field:
+- subscriptions.customer_id → customers.customer_id
+- login_events.customer_id → customers.customer_id
+- support_tickets.customer_id → customers.customer_id
+- customer_daily_metrics.customer_id → customers.customer_id
+- customers_enriched.customer_id → customers.customer_id